Six reasons to version control your database

 For most application developers, it’s unthinkable to work without version control.
 The benefits of tracking and retaining an incremental history of code changes are long understood in the world of software development.
-No surprise then that the overwhelming majority of respondents in our State of Database DevOps survey confirmed they’re already using this practice for their application code.
+No surprise then that 80% of respondents in our 2020 State of Database DevOps survey confirmed they’re already using this practice for their application code.

 2. Gain better visibility of the development pipeline

 A version control system provides an overview of what development work is going on, its progress, who’s doing it, and why.
-Version control maintains detailed change histories, and can often be associated with issue tracking systems.
-For example, SQL Source Control lets you associate database tasks with Microsoft’s Team Foundation Server work items so you can get a complete view of your workflow (as demonstrated in our recent webinar).
+It also maintains detailed change histories and can be associated with issue tracking systems.
+For example, SQL Source Control lets you associate database tasks with Microsoft’s Azure DevOps Server work items so that you have a complete view of your workflow.

 While you should always have a reliable backup strategy in place, getting a database into version control also provides an efficient mechanism for backing up the SQL code for your database.
 Because the history it provides is incremental, version control lets developers explore different solutions and roll back safely in the case of errors, maintaining the referential integrity of your database while giving you a risk-free sandbox.
-With SQL Source Control, it’s simple to roll back and resolve conflicts straight from the Object Explorer.
+SQL Source Control makes it easier by allowing users to simply roll back and resolve conflicts straight from the Object Explorer.

 4. More readily demonstrate compliance and auditing

-Having a single version of truth for your database code simplifies change management.
-Complex processes become more automatable and repeatable, and deployments much more predictable because you’re working with a stable version of the database.
-Using code checked into SQL Source Control as the basis for the automated builds and tests run by DLM Automation means that problems are found earlier, and higher quality code is eventually shipped and deployed.
+Using code checked into SQL Source Control as the basis for the automated builds and tests run by SQL Change Automation, for example, means that problems are found earlier, and higher quality code is shipped and deployed.

 6. Synchronize database and application code changes

-Having the database in version control directly alongside the application will also integrate database changes with application code changes.
-You’ll always know the version of the database being deployed directly corresponds to the version of the application being deployed.
-This direct integration helps to ensure better coordination between teams, increase efficiencies, and helps when troubleshooting issues.
-SQL Source Control plugs into version control systems used for storing application code changes like Git, Azure DevOps Server and Subversion.
+Having the database in version control alongside the application immediately addresses both concerns, because you always know the version of the database being deployed directly corresponds to the version of the application being deployed.
+This close integration helps to ensure better coordination between teams, increases efficiencies, and helps when troubleshooting issues.
+To make it easier, SQL Source Control plugs into version control systems used for storing application code changes like Git, Azure DevOps Server and Subversion.

 Find out more about putting database version control in place with SQL Source Control.
-SQL Source Control is part of the SQL Toolbelt, a suite of essential tools to boost productivity and simplify development, testing, and deployment.
+SQL Source Control is part of the SQL Toolbelt, the industry-standard suite of tools for SQL Server development and deployment.